Openui

 In short

-Openui — Open-source framework for token-efficient, streaming-first generative UI.
+Openui — Open-source streaming-first toolkit for AI agents to render your UI.
 Best for Developers building AI agents that need dynamic, component-based UIs, Teams wanting to replace static chat responses with interactive dashboards and forms, Full-stack engineers seeking a token-efficient, streaming-friendly alternative to JSON.
 Free to use.

 What's new in Openui

-Across the latest 5 updates: 1 changelog entry and 4 news mentions.
+Across the latest 2 updates: 2 changelog entries.

 We ran a structured research pass across product reviews, community discussions, and post-purchase forum threads to surface the patterns vendors won't publish themselves.
 Below: the recurring strengths, the hidden costs people mention most, and the cohort that consistently regrets adopting this tool.